 - In 2017-18, LSE staff accessed 7,550 online resources from the People Management Toolkit.

 Staff Survey 2019

-The Staff Survey is running from 18 February - 15 March 2019.
+The Staff Survey ran from 18 February - 15 March 2019.
+Thank you for your participation - more information about next steps will be available in due course.
 Visit the webpage for more information, and download our action plan from the 2015 survey to see where we have built upon our strengths and steps taken to improve things where needed.

 Download the 2016-18 action plan

 What makes you feel part of LSE?
 Contact Internal Communications to share your achievements and news stories.